wpekaclub/wplocalplus-lite/README.txt

 5. List of businesses on the front end.

 == Changelog ==
+= 1.2 =
+Feature: Sort functionality for listing on frontend.
+Fix: Lite and Pro activation issue.
+Fix: Reviews count not showing correctly for Places after adding new Reviews

 = 1.1 =
 Bug: Minor bug fixes.
 Update: Improved frontend UI design.